hirosassa/bqvalid/README.md

 Then, the output will as follows:
 ```
-one.sql: 6:6: Full scan will cause!
+one.sql:6:6: Full scan will cause!
 Should not compare _TABLE_SUFFIX with subquery
-three.sql: 5:19: Full scan will cause!
+three.sql:5:19: Full scan will cause!
 Should not compare _TABLE_SUFFIX with subquery
 ```